uiua-lang/uiua/readme.md

 # Uiua

-Uiua (pronounced *"wee-wuh"*) is a stack-oriented array programming language.
+Uiua (pronounced *"wee-wuh"*) is a stack-based array programming language.

 Documentation, examples, and an online interpreter can be found at [uiua.org](https://uiua.org).